remix-run/remix/docs/tutorials/jokes.md

 cd remix-jokes
 ```

+Now you're in the `remix-jokes` directory.
+All other commands you run from here on out will be in that directory.

-Great, now open that up in your favorite editor and let's explore the project structure a bit.
+💿 Great, now open that up in your favorite editor and let's explore the project structure a bit.

-## Explore Project structure
+## Explore the project structure

 Here's the tree structure.
 Hopefully what you've got looks a bit like this: